HOW I KILLED A FLAT-EARTHER, AND WHY IT WAS PROBABLY WRONG

 They must be loving themselves to bits over this.
 The sheer brilliant stupidity of it.

-But it’s not just the general public – there are one or two notable people in the truth movement who have fallen prey to the psy-op as well.
-Sofia Smallstorm, some of whose presentations have made a significant contribution to important contemporary issues, has been entertaining flat-earthers on her show, and signally failing to fall about laughing at their toddler-level cosmologies or question their logic.
-The DJ turned truther Mark Devlin, who comes across as an intelligent and articulate enough fellow, is another.
-And here it gets harder to understand, since both of these individuals are fully aware of the social engineering, weaponized anthropology and psychological operations which have controlled and shaped culture and discourse in the West for the last seventy years at least, and the central thrust of these towards an ‘archaic revival’, a new dark age, a reversal of the Enlightenment and a re-occulting of the faculty of reason.
+But it’s not just the general public — there are one or two notable people in the legitimate truth movement who have fallen prey to the psy-op as well.
+And here it gets harder to understand, since such individuals are aware of the social engineering, weaponized anthropology and psychological operations which have controlled and shaped culture and discourse in the West for the last seventy years at least, and the central thrust of these towards an ‘archaic revival’, a reversal of the Enlightenment and a re-occulting of the faculty of reason.
 In view of the success of the Flat Earth op, I’d say this project is going pretty well.

-Both would also know who Cass Sunstein is and be aware of his 2008 Working Paper for the Obama administration entitled ‘Conspiracy Theories’ in which he proposes ‘cognitive infiltration’ of the truth movement.
+They would also be aware of Information Czar Cass Sunstein’s 2008 Working Paper for the Obama administration entitled ‘Conspiracy Theories’ in which he proposes ‘cognitive infiltration’ of the truth movement.
 Of course the internet is full of accusations and counter-accusations as to where the infiltration lies, but the answer of course is that it’s pervasive, and there’s no doubt in my mind that in Flat Earth ‘theory’ we are looking right at it.
-I find it perplexing that voices like Smallstorm and Devlin are proving so easy to co-opt into the choir.
-Both can be perceptive commentators.
-Do they have no logical defenses against this travesty?
+Do those who fall for it have no logical defenses against this travesty?

 Some flat-earthers go by the principle that it’s impossible for little people like them or me to verify for ourselves whether the world is round or flat, so the best policy is to disbelieve everything coming out of a known source of disinformation such as NASA.
 Others are fond of saying that you can fly at 40,000 feet in an airplane and still not see the curvature of the earth.
 One said, ‘I’ve traveled all over this planet and I’ve never once seen this mythical curvature.’

-Dude, it’s right there!
-You can see the curve whenever you want to — every time you look at the horizon, in fact.
+That’s hilarious.
+You see the curve whenever you look at the ocean horizon.
+Not the transverse curve, which is only measurable by instruments, but the longitudinal curve in all directions from the observation point.
+When you look at the horizon, you are looking at the curvature of earth.
 That’s what the horizon is.
-When you look at the horizon, you are looking at the curvature of earth.
 You’re looking right at it.

 Which brings me to the flat-earther I killed, and whether it was wrong.
 First of all, it was an accident.
 Secondly, I may not have killed him, I’m just a bit worried.
 As I say, I’d stumbled into a convocation of flat-earthers on Facebook, and some of them engaged with me by posting memes and emojis, but one politely asked me to give my number one reason why I thought the earth was round.
 I said, ‘The horizon’.
 He started telling me about how when a ship sails over the horizon and you can’t see its hull any more, if you look through a powerful telescope or telephoto lens you’ll see the whole ship again, which proves the earth is flat.